 Not sure about giving your child chores?
 You’re not alone.
 More than three in four children do no household chores, according to research from Mintel.
 Yet, Sue Atkins, parenting expert and author of Parenting Made Easy, says, “Setting chores gives children responsibility, which teaches them to become responsible.
 As parents, our job is to nurture and guide our children towards responsibility.
 To give them the ability to look after themselves so they are not helpless when they go out into the world.”
 Don’t forget, there are other benefits of chores, as many of them help kids to develop important life skills.

-If you’re unsure what kind of chores or paid tasks would be best for your children, check out our age-appropriate chore lists.
+If you’re unsure what kind of chores would be best for your children, check out our age-appropriate chores for kids lists.
 The list can help you discover what types of tasks children can do around the house at various ages.
 The best way to encourage your children to take part in chores is to work with them to find chores they enjoy.

 Why use an app to track chores?

 When it comes to encouraging kids to do chores, every little thing helps.
 Using an app to track chores:

 Can help you stay organised.
 With an app, you can easily create a list of chores that need to be done, and then assign them to different family members.
 This can help you avoid forgetting about chores, and it can also help to ensure that everyone is pulling their weight.